 Kitsap Humane Society is a private, nonprofit animal shelter.
-We rescue and rehome close to 5,000 pets each year.
+We rescue and rehome over 6000 pets each year.
 Every animal leaves here spayed or neutered and with complete vaccines and a microchip.
 We have been caring for animals in need since 1908 and envision a time when all adoptable pets have loving homes.

-We are extremely proud of our exceptionally high “lives saved” rate of 94%.
-Through our active adoption, behavior, foster, and veterinary programs, we are able to rehome every adoptable animal that enters our facility.
+We are extremely proud of our exceptionally high “lives saved” rate of over 95%.
+Through our active adoption, behavior, foster, transfer, and veterinary programs, we are able to rehome every adoptable animal that enters our facility.
 No animal is ever euthanized for lack of space.

 In addition to caring for and adopting animals, we also provide spay/neuter services to low income residents of Kitsap County, and provide Animal Rescue and Enforcement services to our surrounding municipalities.

 Come Meet Our Pets...

 Hours: Open every day except Tuesday from noon to 5:30 (adoptions close at 4:30)

 Friday: noon to 6:30 (adoptions close at 5:30)